fastify/fastify-vite/README.md

 This ensures the value of `data` is obtained once on the server during first render, and rehydrated from serialized data the first time it runs on the client.

-The really convenient thing is: it stays working for subsequent, fresh requests on the client, so you can place a call to a function that uses `useServerData()` in Vue 3's `watchEffect()`, for instance, and it'll keep working for fetching fresh data, with the exact same signature of the code that ran on the server.
+**The really convenient thing is**: it stays working for subsequent, fresh requests on the client, so you can place a call to a function that uses `useServerData()` in Vue 3's `watchEffect()`, for instance, and it'll keep working for fetching fresh data, with the exact same signature of the code that ran on the server.